abhiabhi0/obsidan-programmerCave/00 - Software engg/01 - Resume Questions/01 - Ruby Monolith to Go-Based Microservices Decomposition.md

 - **Answer:**
     - Go’s lightweight runtime and simplicity suited our needs for fast, efficient, and scalable services.
     - It provides excellent support for concurrency, making it ideal for services handling high-throughput tasks.
-    - Go’s static typing and single binary deployment reduced runtime errors and simplified the CI/CD pipeline. [[Go’s Static Typing and Single Binary Deployment]]
+    - Go’s static typing and single binary deployment reduced runtime errors and simplified the CI/CD pipeline. [[0106 - Go’s Static Typing and Single Binary Deployment]]

 #### **4. What challenges did you face during the decomposition?**